ipitio/backage/src/templates/.README.md

 1. Select **Copy the `master` branch only** when creating the fork
 2. Enable Actions and every workflow disabled because the repository is a fork
+3. For managed source updates, create a repository-specific Ed25519 key, add its public key under **Deploy keys** with write access, and save its private key as the Actions secret `BKG_SYNC_SSH_KEY`; otherwise leave **sync upstream** disabled
-3. Run **Build** once, then **sync upstream** whenever an existing fork is behind
+4. Run **Build** once, then **sync upstream** whenever an existing fork is behind

 #### GitHub CLI

 The checked-in [`setup-fork.sh`](https://github.com/ipitio/backage/blob/master/src/setup-fork.sh)
-creates a personal fork, enables the workflows GitHub disables on new forks, and dispatches its initial Build.
-It is safe to run again: existing deployment branches and intentionally disabled workflows are left alone.
+creates a personal fork, enables the workflows GitHub disables on new forks, configures a repository-only synchronization key, and dispatches its initial Build.
+It is safe to run again: the key, existing deployment branches, and other intentionally disabled workflows are left alone.
+Normal setup enables **sync upstream**; run it with `--rotate-sync-key` only when that credential needs replacement.
+Pass `--no-sync-key` to skip key creation and keep **sync upstream** disabled while enabling the other fork workflows.

 ```bash
 gh api -H 'Accept: application/vnd.github.raw+json' \